-Rand Paul accuses Fauci of changing 'gain-of-function' definition to 'cover your ass' in fiery clash
+Rand Paul accuses Fauci of changing 'gain-of-function' definition to 'cover your a--' in fiery clash

 Sen. Rand Paul tells Fauci, 'Your repeated denials have worn thin'